Skip to content

 Burial Insurance for People with Multiple Sclerosis

+Multiple sclerosis (MS) is a chronic neurological condition that can change over time, and that uncertainty is exactly why many families look for simple, reliable coverage that will not disappear later.
+Burial insurance — also called final expense life insurance — is designed to help cover funeral costs, remaining medical bills, and other end-of-life expenses with a permanent policy and predictable premiums that never increase.
 At Diversified Insurance Brokers, we help people with MS compare final expense options that are realistic for their current mobility, treatment stability, and recent medical history.
-Traditional life insurance can be difficult with MS, but burial insurance often provides a faster, more dependable path to coverage—especially when your goal is simply to protect your family from final costs.
+Traditional life insurance can be difficult with MS, but burial insurance often provides a faster, more dependable path to coverage — especially when the goal is simply to protect your family from final costs without requiring a medical exam or a lengthy underwriting process.

 Get Instant Burial Insurance Quotes

 Use the tool below to compare burial insurance rates.
-Many final expense plans are no exam and can be approved quickly depending on your answers and prescription history.
+Many final expense plans are no-exam and can be approved quickly depending on your answers and prescription history.

 How Multiple Sclerosis Can Affect Burial Insurance Approval

 Final expense underwriting is usually based on a small set of health questions rather than full medical records and labs.
-With MS, most carriers are trying to understand one thing: how stable your condition is today, and whether there are red flags that suggest a near-term decline.
+With MS, most carriers are trying to understand one thing: how stable your condition is today, and whether there are indicators suggesting a near-term decline.
+In most cases, carriers focus on the type of MS, your mobility status, and whether you have had recent hospitalizations or major complications.
+Relapsing-remitting MS is often viewed more favorably than progressive forms, especially when symptoms have been stable and follow-up care is consistent.

 What Burial Insurance Coverage Amounts Are Available?